multiverse-os/uput/README.md

 	    fmt.Println("validated user input is:", userInput)
     }

-Validations for a given data type, for example, *string*:
+**Validation Functions** for a given data type, for example, *string*:

     [ IsEmpty(), IsBetween(4, 255), IsNumeric, NotAlphabetic, ... ]

-Are called in a chain between the input functions:
+Are called in a chain between the **Input Functions**:

     [ IfString(s string), IfInt(i int), IfUint(u uint), IfMap(m map[string]string) ]

-And output function:
+And finalizing with an **Output function** which returns *bool*, dataValue, and any and all errors so they can all be printed to clarify what exactly needs to be changed to acheive successful validation:

     [ IsValid(errorMessages map[string]string) (bool, interface{}, []error) ]